-It is very important to bring sunscreen because of high altitudes – you can quickly get sunburned.
-You may also prefer to take a hat for sun protection and make sure to carry water with you.
+It is highly recommended to bring a strong sun block because of high altitudes – you can easily get sunburned.
+Also bring a hat for sun protection and make sure to carry water with you.

 Bring all the prescription drugs you believe you will need.
 Bring enough for the entire stay and leave them in their original marked containers.
 Bring some basic medication such as ibuprofen, Tylenol or aspirin and anti-diarrhoea medication such as Imodium.
 Bring enough lens cleaning solution for your entire visit and maybe a spare set of eyeglasses.
 If you are prone to car sickness, please bring medication for it.
 It will not always be possible to claim seats in the front of the bus.
 In big cities pharmacies and bigger supermarkets carry these items, but that might not be the case in other parts of the country and there might be a language barrier.

 During our tour, we will travel in an air-conditioned bus.
-Although Armenia and Georgia are relatively small countries, distances can take longer to travel than expected.
+We have tried to avoid long hours on the bus, but distances can take longer to travel than expected.
 There aren’t many highways and it takes time to wait out cattle crossings and wind your way up mountain roads.
-In general main roads are in good condition, but some parts can be in poor repair or under construction especially after winter damage.
-Infrastructure in Georgia was improved on large scale in past years.
-Outside the capital fuel and spare parts supplies are limited.
-It is possible to rent a car but not always easy if one doesn’t understand the local language.
-Driving standards of the average Armenian can be described as ‘creative’ and unpredictable and in Georgia as reckless.
+In general main roads are in good condition, but some parts can be under construction especially after winter damage.
+Driving standards can best be described as creative, unpredictable and in Georgia as reckless.

 Armenia is the first Cristian nation in the world and Armenians are members of the Armenian Apostolic Church.
 There are two minorities: Yezidi are ethnically related to Kurds, but practice a pre-Islamic Middle Eastern religion with ancient origins and Russian speaking communities of Molokans.
 They are Christians who separated from the Russian Orthodox Church in the 17th Century.
 Georgians are mostly Christian and in majority member of the Geoprgian Orthodox Church.
 In contrast to Armenia where 98% of the population is Armenian, Georgia knows a larger diversity of ethnic minorities such as Adjarians, Mingrelians, Svanet, Azerbaijanis, Armenians, Abkheses, Russians and Ossetians.
 Around 84% of the population is Georgian.

 Our hikes are aimed at people with a normal physical condition and can walk without restrictions.
 You will require comfortable hiking shoes, because some sightseeing spots can be reached after a short walk on foot.
 For the hike to the caves of David Gareja a good physical condition is required as well as sturdy hiking shoes with grip sole (there will be an alternative hike on a flat unpaved road).
 Considering busy traffic and small distances in both Yerevan and Tbilisi, we will often walk to the restaurants.
 Of course one is free to choose an alternative and to take a taxi.